hujhax/austin-improv-wiki/B. Iden Payne Awards.md

 The awards currently include improv categories for "Outstanding Production" and "Outstanding Director", as well as the "Rudy Kloptik Award for Outstanding Improvisational Troupe".

 ## History
+The B. Iden Payne awards are given annually in the fall by the B. Iden Payne awards council, a sponsored project of the Austin Creative Alliance, to "recognize outstanding contributions to the Austin theatre community".
+They are named after British theatre director and UT professor B. Iden Payne and handed out their first awards in 1974.

+Only scripted productions were included in the ceremonies until 2006, when Austin Circle of Theatres director Latifah Taormina invited the improv community to become a part of the awards.
+The first year, all voting was done in a single round, with each improvisor delivering their ballot with a single nomination via email or paper to Rachel Madorsky and Valerie Ward, who took care of the voting and nominations.
+The top five nominees were announced on September 25th, and the winner was announced at the awards ceremony on October 29th.
+The official title of the award was "The Rudy Kloptic Award for Outstanding Improvisational Theatre Ensemble," named after Rudy Kloptic (need more info on who he was).

+In 2007, voting was again done through a single ballot, this time via online anonymous voting system set up by Roy Janik using Bob Apthorpe's voting program.
+The top five nominees were announced on October 20 and the winner on October 21.

 ## List of Improv Award Winners and Nominees, By Year
 ### 2005-2006 Season
 * The Rudy Kloptic Award for Oustanding Improvisational Theatre Ensemble: [[The Frank Mills]]